 So too, are the wines of the Loire Valley seldom expensive, while hand-crafted Bordeaux Blanc from a good vintage delivers endless pleasure without the financial pain.
 Even the Rhône Valley, a region celebrated for its long-lived Syrah and exotically-spiced Grenache blends from Châteauneuf-du-Pape, has some white surprises up its sleeve.
 If you’ve never tasted Hermitage Blanc until now, prepare to be dazzled.
 It’s a potent combination of Roussanne and Marsanne that rivals the majestic complexity and depth of top Puligny-Montrachet.

 This is partly because attitudes and winemaking philosophies vary as much as terroir and climate.
 Chablis represents one extreme: only white wines can be marketed under the appellation banner, exclusively based on the Chardonnay grape.
 This stands in marked contrast to the liberalism of the IGP Pays d’Oc framework, enthusiastically adopted by winegrowers in the Languedoc-Roussillon.
-So never let it be said that the French wine industry is driven by humorless bureaucracy, high prices, and inflexible rules!
+So never let it be said that humorless bureaucracy, high prices, and inflexible rules drive the French wine industry!
 France can deliver excitement, value, and diversity and still cater to the auction markets and their demands for rare vintages of Montrachet.
 But then again, what else do we expect from the greatest wine producer on earth?

 Alsace is a beacon of multiculturalism and diversity.
 Indeed, the province has switched political allegiances several times over the centuries and consequently shares many of its German counterpart’s cultural norms and values.
 As a result, the wines of Alsace also reflect the geographical proximity to the German border.
 The Alsatians, like their neighbors, regard Riesling as the pinnacle of fine white wine – the two cultures are also happy to reference varieties on the label, unlike the Burgundians, for example.
 And like the Germans, winegrowers in Alsace are renowned for their hard work, diligence, and intense devotion to the land.